networktocode/jdiff/README.md

 ["Idle", "Connected"]
 ```

-How can we understand that `Idle` is relative to peer 7.7.7.7 and `Connected` to peer `10.1.0.0` ?
+How can we show that `Idle` is related to peer `7.7.7.7` and `Connected` to peer `10.1.0.0` ?

 We could index the output but that would require some post-processing of the data.
-For that reason, `netcompare` use a customized version of JMESPATH where it is possible to define a reference key for the value(s) wanted.
+For that reason, `netcompare` uses a customized version of JMESPath where it is possible to define a reference key for the value(s) wanted.
 The reference key must be within `$` sign anchors and defined in a list, together with the value(s):

+| Przemek: What does it mean "customized"?
+Is this a fork or a hook into JMESPath?

 ```python
 "result[0].vrfs.default.peerList[*].[$peerAddress$,state]